-Substance Abuse Billing; Is Getting Paid in 14-Days with Revenue Cycle Management Possible?
+Substance Abuse Billing; It’s Possible to Get Paid in 14-Days

-From drug rehabs Los Angeles to New Jersey getting paid in behavioral health care is a daunting task for many providers and billing companies.
+From drug rehabs Los Angeles to West Palm Beach getting paid in behavioral health care is a daunting task for many providers and substance abuse billing companies.
 Billing companies usually take the low hanging fruit from common mistakes made by recovery centers in-house billing or the previous billing companies mistakes.
 After this, this real work of recapturing lost revenue or getting paid quickly is a difficult task.

 Not having sufficient operating cash is a common problem for many rehabilitation centers.
+This is due to poor substance abuse billing.
 Some rely on billing companies and trust they are doing a good job.
 Some do their own in-house billing.
 Either way, in-depth knowledge is an absolute must to get paid quickly.
 So, what are the common mistakes made by addiction treatment centers?
-We took this question to Jim Woods, VP of Advanced Data Systems Corp, an industry leading substance abuse billing company.
-Here is what he had to say.
+Knowing the substance abuse billing codes is not enough.
+This is where addiction treatment centers owners think they have the situation under control.
+However, they are actually leaving a lot on earned revenue cycle management money on the table.
+The answer on getting this money back is with a substance abuse billing consultant.
+As Behavioral Health Network Resources has learned from their addiction conferences there is money these operators have earned and deserve to get.
+Here is what our CEO, Charles Davis a drug rehab SEO expert hads to say;

-Many treatment centers could save large amounts in their billing by outsourcing.
-With proper guidence they could get better reinbursments by doing the behavioral health billing in-house.
-Many are unaware and need to look closly to recature operating cash.
+Many treatment centers could save large amounts in their substance abuse billing by outsourcing.
+With proper guidance they could get better reimbursements by doing the behavioral health billing in-house.
+Many are unaware and need to look closely to recapture operating cash.

 Addiction Conference Educates on Business and Marketing Pain Points